Otto von Moltke: Work and social relationship

 After his departure from the army, and with the aim of seeking a new life project, he associated with his brother Karl, who had also been in the army and had participated in the Franco-Prussian War.
-Both, informed of the good working conditions and the prosperity of Chile through the German consul in Hamburg, Mr. Schutte, decided to immigrate to that country.
+Both, informed of the good working conditions and the prosperity of Chile through the German consul in Hamburg, Mr Schutte, decided to immigrate to that country.
 They arrived in Valparaíso in August 1876, via Cape Horn, on the sailboat Adolphus.

-Already in Chile, Otto and his brother joined the German residents, also made up of Danish.
-Soon he and his brother found a modest job in a sugar refinery of Viña del Mar, which belonged to the German businessman and resident Julio Bernstein.
-Otto lived for three years in Santiago, and in his free time he cultivated his social relationships with the affability and simplicity that endeared him to those who knew him.
-He dedicated himself in this free time to dancing, which was his great passion.
+Already in Chile, Otto and his brother joined the German residents, also made up of Danes.
+Soon he and his brother found employment in a sugar refinery of Viña del Mar, belonging to German businessman and resident Julio Bernstein.
+Otto lived for three years in Santiago and cultivated his social relationships in his free time.
+He often dedicated himself in this free time to dancing, a passion of his.